 A Supply Point Enquiry shall specify the details which would be required to be specified pursuant to paragraphs 2.3.2(a) to (c) in the prospective Supply Point Nomination.

-The Transporter will reject, or may reject, the Supply Point Enquiry in any case in which (if the Supply Point Enquiry were a Supply Point Nomination) the Transporter would be required, or (as the case may be) entitled, to reject such Supply Point Nomination pursuant to paragraph 2.3.6.
+The CDSP will reject, or may reject, the Supply Point Enquiry in any case in which (if the Supply Point Enquiry were a Supply Point Nomination) the CDSP would be required, or (as the case may be) entitled, to reject such Supply Point Nomination pursuant to paragraph 2.3.6.

-Where the Transporter rejects a Supply Point Enquiry the Transporter will notify the Enquiring User of the reason for such rejection.
+Where the CDSP rejects a Supply Point Enquiry the CDSP will notify the Enquiring User of the reason for such rejection.

-Where the Transporter does not reject the Supply Point Enquiry, the Transporter will submit a response to the enquiry specifying (in relation to the Proposed Supply Point) the details which the Transporter would be required to specify in a Supply Point Offer (in response to the prospective Supply Point Nomination) pursuant to paragraphs 2.4.2(b), (c), (d)(i), (f) and (g).
-Where the Supply Point Enquiry is for a non-domestic Supply Point, such response may be provided by the Transporter via an online portal where this facility is available to the Transporter.
+Where the CDSP does not reject the Supply Point Enquiry, the CDSP will submit a response to the enquiry specifying (in relation to the Proposed Supply Point) the details which the CDSP would be required to specify in a Supply Point Offer (in response to the prospective Supply Point Nomination) pursuant to paragraphs 2.4.2(b), (c), (d)(i), (f) and (g).
+Where the Supply Point Enquiry is for a non-domestic Supply Point, such response may be provided by the CDSP via an online portal where this facility is available to the CDSP.

-For the purposes of assessing whether to submit a Supply Point Confirmation in respect of a Smaller Supply Point a User may submit an enquiry to the Transporters in respect of a Smaller Supply Point (a “Smaller Supply Point Enquiry”) requesting:
+For the purposes of assessing whether to submit a Supply Point Confirmation in respect of a Smaller Supply Point a User may submit an enquiry to the CDSP in respect of a Smaller Supply Point (a “Smaller Supply Point Enquiry”) requesting:

 the Supply Meter Point Reference Number;